timoschwarzer/gitlab-monitor/CONFIGURATION.md

 # (e.g. 0.5 will make gitlab-monitor poll twice as often)
 pollingIntervalMultiplier: 1.0

+# Disable to prevent refreshes while the browser tab is inactive.
+backgroundRefresh: true

 # Limit projects by visibility
 # Can be: 'any', 'public', 'internal' or 'private'
 projectVisibility: any